jaymehall/pollster/ReadMe.md

 ## Next Steps
 - Build a BE, maybe in Python, that will allow us to store and persist data.
 - Abstract the polls to a global store in Svelte so that all the data lives in one place on the client-side.
+- Add the ability to delete polls so this is a fully functional CRUD application.

 ## Questions
 For additional questions please contact: